coaxial/hello/_posts/2022-09-02-greener-software-is-better-software.md

 sending less data over shorter distances, not only is less carbon required for transmission, but it also reduces the hardware requirements to accommodate the traffic.
 And it results in less data to process for the client, which might also reduce power usage.
+This can be achieved in practice by using CDNs.

 Applications might also optimize their connections and keep them open longer rather than closing them each time.
-This reduces the number of handshakes required, resulting in lower traffic and computation requirements.
+Protocols like HTTP2 enable this[^2]: it reduces the number of handshakes required, resulting in lower traffic and computation requirements.

 Reducing network use might sound contradictory to computation shifting, and it is.
 Each organization should consider the tradeoffs of each strategy and decide